UBC-Thunderbots/Software/docs/getting-started.md

 ##### Installing CLion

 * Inside a terminal, navigate to the environment_setup folder.
 Eg. `cd path/to/the/repository/Software/environment_setup`
-* Run `./install_clion.sh` (* **DO NOT** download CLion yourself unless you know what you're doing.
-The `install_clion.sh` script will grab the correct version of CLion and the Bazel plugin to ensure everything is compatible *).
+* Run `./install_clion.sh` (* **We highly recommend using the script and not downloading CLion yourself unless you know what you're doing.** The `install_clion.sh` script will grab the correct version of CLion and the Bazel plugin to ensure everything is compatible *).
 * When you run CLion for the first time you will be prompted to enter your JetBrains account or License credentials.
 Use your student account.

-### Installing an IDE: VSCode
+### Installing an IDE: VS Code

-VSCode is the more lightweight IDE, with support for code navigation, code completion, and integrated building and testing.
-However, debugging isn't integrated into this IDE.
+VS Code is a more lightweight "IDE", with support for code navigation, code completion, and integrated building and testing.
+However, debugging isn't integrated by default into VS Code.

 1. Inside a terminal, navigate to the environment_setup folder.
 Eg. `cd path/to/the/repository/Software/environment_setup`
-2. Run `./install_vscode.sh` (* **DO NOT** download VSCode yourself unless you know what you're doing.
-The `install_vscode.sh` script will grab the most stable version of VSCode *)
+2. Run `./install_vscode.sh` (* **We highly recommend using the script and not downloading VSCode yourself unless you know what you're doing.** The `install_vscode.sh` script will grab the most stable version of VSCode *)
 3. Open `vscode`.
 You can type `vscode` in the terminal, or click the icon on your Desktop.
-&.
-Click `Open Folder` and navigate to where you cloned software.
+Go to  File -> Open Folder and navigate to where you cloned the software repo.
 So if I cloned the repo to `/home/my_username/Downloads/Software`, I would select `/home/my_username/Downloads/Software`.
-4. VSCode will prompt you to install recommended extensions, click `Install`, this installs necessary plugins to work on the codebase.
-(Bazel, C++, Python, etc..)
+4. VSCode will prompt you to install recommended extensions.
+Click `Install` — this installs necessary plugins to work on the codebase.
+(Bazel, C++, Python, etc.)
 5. Navigate to File -> Preferences -> Settings -> Workspace -> Extensions -> Bazel and select the `Bazel: Enable Code Lens` option.

 ### Editing with Vim or NeoVim